LeooooYU/LeooooYu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Ph.D. degree at the School of Geography and Planning, Sun Yat-sen University, China, under the supervision of Associate Professor Guangzhao Chen.
+I am currently pursuing a Ph.D. degree at the School of Geography and Planning, Sun Yat-sen University, China, under the supervision of **Associate Professor Guangzhao Chen**.

 My research focuses on urban remote sensing and artificial intelligence, with particular emphasis on large-scale and fine-grained analysis of urban built environments.
 I am interested in developing AI-driven methods to support urban ecosystem analysis, urban planning, and spatial structure understanding through multi-source geospatial data.